Central African Republic: 16th–19th century

-In the 16th and 17th centuries, slave traders began to raid the region as part of the expansion of the Saharan and Nile River slave routes.
-Their captives were enslaved and shipped to the Mediterranean coast, Europe, Arabia, the Western Hemisphere, or to the slave ports and factories along the West and North Africa or South along the Ubangui and Congo rivers.
-During the 18th century Bandia-Nzakara Azande peoples established the Bangassou Kingdom along the Ubangi River.
-In the mid 19th century, the Bobangi people became major slave traders and sold their captives to the Americas using the Ubangi river to reach the coast.
+In the 16th and 17th centuries, slave traders began to raid the region as part of the expansion of the Saharan and Nile slave routes.
+Their captives were enslaved and shipped to the Mediterranean coast, Europe, Arabia, the Western Hemisphere, or to the slave ports and factories along the West and North Africa or south along the Ubangui and Congo rivers.
+During the 18th century Bandia-Nzakara Azande peoples established the Bangassou Kingdom along the Ubangi.
+In the mid 19th century, the Bobangi people became major slave traders and sold their captives to the Americas using the Ubangi to reach the coast.
 In 1875, the Sudanese sultan Rabih az-Zubayr governed Upper-Oubangui, which included present-day Central African Republic.

 French colonial period

 The European invasion of Central African territory began in the late 19th century during the Scramble for Africa.
-Europeans, primarily the French, Germans, and Belgians, arrived in the area in 1885.
+Europeans—primarily the French, Germans, and Belgians—arrived in the area in 1885.
 France seized and colonized Ubangi-Shari territory in 1894.
 In 1911 at the Treaty of Fez, France ceded a nearly 300,000 km^{2} portion of the Sangha and Lobaye basins to the German Empire which ceded a smaller area (in present-day Chad) to France.
 After World War I France again annexed the territory.
 Modeled on King Leopold's Congo Free State, concessions were doled out to private companies that endeavored to strip the region's assets as quickly and cheaply as possible before depositing a percentage of their profits into the French treasury.
 The concessionary companies forced local people to harvest rubber, coffee, and other commodities without pay and held their families hostage until they met their quotas.